No Book Donations

 Event Details

-He'll discuss his award-winning collection of poems, Unhired Hands, about slavery in Queens and Massachusetts, where the first Africans and Native Americans were enslaved.
+He'll discuss his collection of poems, Unhired Hands, about slavery in Queens and Massachusetts, where the first Africans and Native Americans were enslaved.
 He'll read from his work and discuss his research, including the leitmotif around slavery and the North.

 Free and open to all!
 No registration required.